SYLEN Annual Conference 2027

 Submissions must be in PDF format.
 Authors are encouraged to use the ACM or IEEE conference paper template (two-column).
 Page counts include references.
 Overly long submissions outside the specified ranges may be returned for revision before review.

-Simultaneous submission to other venues is not permitted.
-Work under review elsewhere, or work that has been published in a substantially similar form, is not eligible.
-Authors unsure about overlap should contact the program committee before submitting.
+Simultaneous submission to other venues that prohibit concurrent review is not permitted.
+Work that has been published in a substantially similar form is not eligible.
+Authors unsure about overlap should contact the conference team before submitting.

 AI-generated content must be disclosed.
 Authors may use AI tools for editing and refinement but take full responsibility for the accuracy and integrity of the submitted work.